2024 East Carolina University Wind Conducting Symposium

 Registration

-Registration for the symposium will begin on September 5th, 2023 at 12 noon.
-Spots for Conducting Participants will be filled on a first come, first served basis.
+Registration for the symposium will begin on September 4th, 2024 at 1 PM EST. Spots for Conducting Participants will be filled on a first come, first served basis.

 Repertoire